North Fremantle

 North Fremantle is a suburb of Perth, Western Australia, located within the City of Fremantle, a local government area of the state.
 Its postcode is 6159.

 North Fremantle is situated on a peninsula, with the Indian Ocean bounding the west side and the Swan River the east side.
 On the north side it is separated from the suburb of Mosman Park by McCabe Street.
-North Fremantle has one train station, located on Stirling Highway, which provides train services into Fremantle and Perth city.
+North Fremantle has one railway station, located on Stirling Highway, which provides train services into Fremantle and Perth city.
 There are various bus stations in North Fremantle, providing access to outer Perth suburbs.